kohloth/Vela/readme.md

 `vela self:restore`

+## Troubleshooting

+If you experience issues with running vela, try the following:

+* Reinstall node modules.
+This can be done by deleting the `node_modules` directory and the `package-lock.json` file, and then re-running `npm i`.
+* If the GUI will not start then this is likely an issue with parcel.js.
+Try this command: `UV_THREADPOOL_SIZE=64 && vela self:startgui`.

 # Technical information

 Vela was built very quickly and is an attempt to get a primarily command-line-based personal organiser - that has a reasonably nice and intuituve command-line interface - up and running ASAP.